 The Palliative Care eLearning Program is composed of 2 virtual synchronous online sessions and 6 online modules for collaborative knowledge building.

 The 2 virtual synchronous online sessions are 3-hours each and provide an introduction to palliative care and symptoms other than pain.
 The sessions will be held using an online conferencing platform.

 The web-based modules focus on clinical case scenarios and require participation in asynchronous online discussion.
 Each module is facilitated online by a palliative care expert over 1 month.
 Plan to devote approximately 4 hours per month to online collaborative knowledge building and individual reading.

 Also embedded within the program is a series of interactive formative feedback exercises to help you identify your individual learning needs and to help you translate new knowledge to your practice.

-The program is supported by the Ontario Ministry of Health and Long-Term Care.
+This program is supported by the Ontario Ministry of Health and Long-Term Care.
 Priority is given to physicians currently practicing in Ontario.
-Please email email@example.com to inquire about registration if not an Ontario physician and we will let you know on Monday, October 5, 2020 if we can accept your registration.
+Please sign onto the waitlist below if you are not an Ontario physician and we will let you know on Monday, October 5, 2020 if we can accept your registration.